 If it’s taken six months to get to a full bin, then I would consider getting another compost bin, dig out the entire contents of the full bin and load it into the second bin.
 Moving it over will mix air into the forming compost and help it to rot faster.
 Alternatively, if you don’t feel like doing the work, just start filling the second bin with fresh waste.
 This will leave the first full bin to continue rotting down, it will do so over time.
 Then you can start removing compost from the bottom of the bin and load in at the top.

-The most significant difference between a static compost bin and a compost tumbler is that a tumbler will stir the waste and get air into it.
-You can use a stirring probe in a static bin.
-These work by pushing the probe down into the waste, pulling it up and twisting it as you pull.
-This will open up the structure of the mass of material.
+You can use a stirring probe in a static bin to introduce air but the occasional rolling of a compost tumbler will make a big difference as this will affect the entire contents.
+A stirring probe works by pushing the probe down into the waste, pulling it up and twisting it as you pull.
+This will open up the structure of the mass of material in a static compost bin.

 A compost tumbler will open up the material but will do it much more efficiently.
 The tumbling action will completely break apart the mass, allowing air to get in.
 This is much easier to do with a tumbler and so it’s much more likely to be done.